Data Processing Agreement

 14.1 Governing Law

 This DPA is governed by English law.
+Although KYC Genie FZC LLC is incorporated in the United Arab Emirates, English law has been selected as the governing law for this DPA as a well-developed, internationally recognised legal framework appropriate for cross-border data processing relationships, widely accepted by Controllers established across the EEA, UK, UAE, and internationally.
 Each party irrevocably submits to the non-exclusive jurisdiction of the English courts in relation to any dispute arising from or in connection with this DPA.
 Nothing in this clause limits the right of either party to seek urgent interim relief in any competent jurisdiction.

 Where the Controller is a UAE-established entity, either party may elect in writing to resolve disputes under UAE law in the courts of the UAE, in lieu of the English courts.